 Craving merguez sausage for sometime now, and mindful of ever avoiding waste, I used a butchering opportunity at work to put together of a batch of these Morroccan treats.
 Not having casing, they ended up looking a bit like burgers.
 I used the fatty meat between lamb racks, as well as the tail end of a beef filet to make a 50/50 mix.
 To the meat, I added traditional merguez spices, fresh coriander, and harissa (made of ancho and other chilies.
 It led to a deliciously fragrant and moist mix.
-With no pita (or even tahini dressing), I opted to eat as a sandwhich with a grilled baguette, onion, tomato and some salad.
+With no pita (or even tahini dressing), I opted to eat as a sandwich with a grilled baguette, onion, tomato and some salad.
 Topped with olive oil, it was delicious comfort food.

 0 Comments